doolse/purescript-reactnative/README.md

 - Keep up to date with `purescript` language releases.

 - Keep the official [React Native docs](http://facebook.github.io/react-native/releases/next/docs/getting-started.html) as the best place to go for help.
-This will be achived by:
+This will be acheived by:
  - Using record types for property passing.
- - Use `newtype`|`foreign import data` + smart constructors for property types.
+ - Use `newtype | foreign import data` + smart constructors for property types.

 - Have unsafe versions of all the component functions, so if the library is lagging behind or the component does not yet have a safe version, it's still possible to use